JasonLocklin/Dissertation/Prisms/Results.md

 figure [fig:TE], the relationship was not recti-linear (first order), so linear models were computed based on log-transformed time.
 When this was done, linear models fit very well (13 models,
-$r^2$: first quartile =0.80, median =0.87, third quartile =0.92).
+$r^2$: first quartile $=0.80$, median $=0.87$, third quartile $=0.92$).
 The worst case model was, nevertheless, still significant ($F(1,14)=12.4$, $\text{p}< 0.01$, $r^2=0.47$), indicating that despite their poor performance, patients' responses were, in fact, reliably influenced by the true trial intervals.

 TODO: Figure [fig:TE] goes about here.
-Figure depicts both line-plots of reported interval vs. true interval, and barplots that more clearly depict performance change pre- to post prisms (slope of log-time).
+Caption: Figure depicts both line-plots of reported interval vs. true interval (right), and barplots that depict performance change pre- and post-prisms, calculated as the slope of a linear model of estimated and actual time intervals.
+One patient repeated the post-adaptation task, and both results are included here.
+Patient 27, the patient that did not show clinical signs of neglect at time of testing, can be seen to exhibit a slope of near 1 (left), indicating that estimated time intervals increase in proportion to actual intervals, and this can be seen at right, as a nearly diagonal line.

 ### Line bisection